 A Jesuit Tradition Continues at SLU-Madrid

 Joining Campus Chaplain Fr.
-James O'Leary, S.J., to celebrate the mass was Fr.
+James O'Leary, S.J., to celebrate the Mass was Fr.
 Alberto de Mingo, a member of SLU-Madrid's Department of Theology.
-The program for the Mass is available here.

-The Mass took place outdoors on Padre Rubio Patio, under a cloudless blue sky.
-It
+The Mass took place outdoors on Padre Rubio Patio, and was followed by a reception.

 “Each new academic year brings its own joys and challenges,” commented SLU-Madrid Director and Academic Dean, Paul Vita, Ph.D.
-“The Mass brought us together as OneSLU to give thanks for our blessings and ask for prayers as we embark on a new academic year amid these unprecedented times.”
+“The Mass brought us together as we teach, learn, and serve others during this era of COVID.”